rockNroll87q/NeuroPilot/README.md

 ### What this framework is

-NeuroPilot is intended to be plugged into your existing DL/ML/data science/whatever code without too much fuss.
+NeurPilot is an automation tool.
+It is intended to be plugged into your existing DL/ML/data science/whatever code without too much fuss, and reduce your workload by automating all your experimental pipeline.
 It can either be very simple, or quite complex if you used the advanced features.
 If you're at the start of a new project, that's even better!
 Integration will be a bit easier.

 The general idea behind the framework is: everything is a suggestion.
 I provide a lot of useful tools, but they're all fairly decoupled from each other so you're free to take (or leave) whichever parts you want.